frescobaldi/quickly/docs/source/quicklydom.rst

 :attr:`~element.Element.space_after`.

 If the whitespace properties have their default value, they don't take any memory.
-Then there is a :meth:`~element.Element.concat` method which is called to return the whitespace to use between two child elements.
+Then there is a :meth:`~element.Element.concat_space` method which is called to return the whitespace to use between two child elements.
 Most element types just return the :attr:`~element.Element.space_between` there.

 After consulting all the whitespace wishes, the most important whitespace is chosen by the :meth:`~element.Element.write` method.
 E.g. ``"\n"`` prevails